MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 ### Create a Windows Autopilot deployment profile using MSfB

-If already created and assigned a profile via Intune by using the steps immediately above, then skip this section.
+If you already created and assigned a profile via Intune with the steps immediately above, then skip this section.

 A [video](https://www.youtube.com/watch?v=IpLIZU_j7Z0) is available that covers the steps required to create and assign profiles in MSfB.
 These steps are also summarized below.